-25 Although we defined early retirement as starting at 55, tolerance has to be allowed for the blurring of age information - cf. chapter 2 for details.
+Although we defined early retirement as starting at 55, tolerance has to be allowed for the blurring of age information - cf. chapter 2 for details.

-26 Cf. Table 6 in the appendix: Ages beyond 61 of those still employed in 1990 reduce the probability of early retirement more than any other variable in the model.
+&lt;sup>17 Cf. Figure 12 in the appendix: Ages beyond 61 of those still employed in 1990 reduce the probability of experiencing unemployment of the early retirement type more than any other variable in the model.